johnpow/employee-tracker-mysql/README.md

-# Note Taker
+# Employee Tracker

 ## Description
-This note taker allows user the save and retrieve their most important notes!
-The data is stored in a database so the list will stick around.
-The UI allows users to delete old notes.
+This employee tracker helps business owners view and manage the departments, roles, and employees in their companies so that they can organize and plan their businesses.

 ## Table of Contents
 - [Usage](#usage)